Bernadette Peters: Acting credits and accolades

 She has received many honorary awards, including a star on the Hollywood Walk of Fame in 1987.
 She was named the Hasty Pudding Woman of the Year in 1987.
 Other honors include the Sarah Siddons Award for outstanding performance in a Chicago theatrical production (1994 for The Goodbye Girl); the American Theatre Hall of Fame at the Gershwin Theatre in New York City (1996), as the youngest person so honored; The Actors' Fund Artistic Achievement Medal (1999); an honorary doctorate from Hofstra University (2002); the Hollywood Bowl Hall of Fame in 2002 and the National Dance Institute 2009 Artistic Honoree.
 She was the recipient of the Sondheim Award, presented by the Signature Theatre in 2011.

 In 2012, New Dramatists, an organization that supports beginning playwrights, presented Peters with their Lifetime Achievement Award, stating: "She has brought a new sound into the theatre and continues to do so, in surprising and miraculous ways.
 By some sleight of magic, her singularity always manages to bring out the best and richest in the work of her composers and writers."
 In 2013, the Drama League gave Peters its Special Award of Distinguished Achievement in Musical Theatre Award for "her contribution to the musical theatre."
 Peters was the Centennial Honoree at the Drama League Centennial Gala in 2015.
 A musical tribute was presented by many of Peters's costars over the years, including the original and current casts of Dames at Sea.
 The League said that Peters "exemplifies the absolute best of what American musical theatre can be."

 She received the 2016 John Willis Award for Lifetime Achievement in the Theatre, presented at the Theatre World Awards on May 23, 2016.
 She was the honoree at the Manhattan Theatre Club 2018 Fall Benefit in November 2018.
 She is the 2019 recipient of the Prince Rainier III Award "for her outstanding artistry and exemplary philanthropic give-back."
+In 2024, Peters received the Lifetime Achievement Award at the Chita Rivera Awards.